nathanchance/tuxmake/docs/targets.md

 The final configuration is copied into the output directory as `config`.

+## default

+This target runs `make`.
+It's an internal target, and is brought in by the others via dependencies.
+You usually should not need to build it explicitly, and if you do you won't get any artifacts out.
+The artifacts are tied to the other, specific targets such as `kernel`, `modules`, etc.

 ## debugkernel

 This target builds the debug Kernel image, i.e. `vmlinux`.
 A compressed copy of